 We take great pride the quantity and quality of our research and scholarly activity at all levels.
 Our faculty publish numerous papers each year in leading scholarly journals, many of which have graduate and undergraduate students as co-authors.
 As an undergraduate psychology major at UNL, you have the opportunity to be actively engaged in research.

-To start getting involved in undergraduate research, follow these easy steps.
+Here's how to start getting involved in undergraduate research.

-2. Email the faculty member directing the lab to see if they has any undergraduate assitant research opportunities.
+- Email the faculty member directing the lab to see if they has any undergraduate assistant research opportunities.
 Typically, these are volunteer experiences, but they can be paid.

 When to start